Study Abroad Program Overview

 section to see current or past calendars.

-You are encouraged to apply to extend participation from the fall to the EAP spring option at Peking University.
+You are encouraged to apply to extend participation from the fall to the UCEAP spring option at Peking University.

-You will be housed with UC students or international students in a single or shared room on campus in a foreign student dormitory.
+You will be housed with UC students and other international students in a foreign student dormitory on campus.
 With Study Center approval, you may live off campus during the fall.
+More information on housing

-Enjoy cultural activities and excursions arranged by UCEAP.
-Cultural electives offered by BNU during the ILP have included Chinese calligraphy, cooking, martial arts, and painting.
+Enjoy cultural activities and field excursions arranged by UCEAP.
+Cultural electives offered by BNU have included Chinese calligraphy, cooking, martial arts, and painting.
 In addition, you will find many opportunities to explore China during festivals and university holidays.

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; housing; and information about the intensive language program (if applicable).